 Aggregate is typically composed of crushed rock used for mixing with cement, bitumen, lime, gypsum, or other adhesive to form concrete or mortar.
 Aggregate is used as a base course in roadways (or shed bases!) as a base course for cement.
-When making a concrete shed base we would recommend laying 3-4 inch of aggregate under 3-4 inch of concrete.
+When making a concrete shed base we would recommend laying 3-4 inches of aggregate under 3-4 inches of concrete.

 An apex styled roof is shaped like an inverted V. It is a roof in two sections which meet at the highest point at the ‘ridge’ of the building.
 Sheds generally come in the form of an apex shed or a pent shed.